SirHeads/Testing-ideas/phoenix_infrastructure_review.md

 A detailed, path-by-path analysis confirms that for every required communication flow—from external user requests to internal ACME challenges and service-to-service proxying—a corresponding firewall rule exists to allow the traffic.
 The rules are granular and adhere to the principle of least privilege.

-## 5. Split-Horizon DNS with dnsmasq
+## 5. Unified DNS with dnsmasq

-A robust and flexible DNS architecture is critical for the security and functionality of the Phoenix Hypervisor.
-The system employs a split-horizon DNS setup, managed by `dnsmasq` on the hypervisor host, to provide different DNS resolutions for internal and external requests.
+A robust and reliable DNS architecture is critical for the functionality of the Phoenix Hypervisor.
+The system has been simplified to use a unified, internal-only DNS setup, managed by `dnsmasq` on the hypervisor host.
+This approach removes the complexity of a split-horizon configuration and ensures consistent and accurate name resolution for all internal clients.

 ### 5.1.
 Architecture Overview

-The `dnsmasq` service on the Proxmox host is configured to be the primary DNS resolver for the host itself and for all guest VMs and LXC containers.
-It sources its records from a central, declarative configuration, ensuring a single source of truth for all DNS entries.
+The `dnsmasq` service on the Proxmox host is configured to be the single, authoritative DNS resolver for the host itself and for all guest VMs and LXC containers.
+It serves a single set of records that resolve all services to their internal IP addresses within the Traefik service mesh.

 ### 5.2.
 Declarative Record Generation

-The DNS records are not managed manually.
-Instead, the `hypervisor_feature_setup_dns_server.sh` script automatically generates the `dnsmasq` configuration by aggregating records from three sources:

-1.  **Hypervisor Authoritative Zones:** The main `phoenix_hypervisor_config.json` file defines authoritative zones and their records.
-This is the primary source for core service discovery.
-2.  **VM DNS Records:** Each VM defined in `phoenix_vm_configs.json` can have its own set of DNS records.
-3.  **LXC DNS Records:** Similarly, each LXC container in `phoenix_lxc_configs.json` can have its own DNS records.

-This declarative approach means that DNS is managed as part of the overall Infrastructure-as-Code, which is a significant strength.
+The DNS records are managed declaratively.
+The `hypervisor_feature_setup_dns_server.sh` script automatically generates the `dnsmasq` configuration by aggregating records from multiple configuration files (`phoenix_hypervisor_config.json`, `phoenix_vm_configs.json`, `phoenix_lxc_configs.json`).
+This ensures that DNS is managed as part of the overall Infrastructure-as-Code, which is a significant strength.

 ### 5.3.
 DNS Workflow Diagram

-This diagram illustrates how DNS records are aggregated and served:
+This diagram illustrates how DNS records are aggregated and served in the unified model:

 ```mermaid
 graph TD